Sawston: Industry

 For the last couple of hundred years, the two principal industries in Sawston's environs have been Paper & Printing and Leather.

 The original paper mill in Sawston is on the current Spicers site, named after the family who owned the mill in the last century.
 This complex is located at the north-west corner of the parish.
+Packaging manufacturer Pulpex Ltd was established in the village in late 2020.

 There are two sites in Sawston which support or have formerly supported Tanning facilities.
 The site south of the village centre and backing onto the grounds of the Sawston manor house – Sawston Hall – is the Hutchins and Harding site.
 The other site is on the southern border of the village, crossing over into neighbouring Pampisford, the Eastern Counties Leather site which has now been mostly converted into a general industrial estate.
 These industries were introduced into Sawston to take advantage of the clean water supply.
 Examination reveals that both sites are located on bore holes or streams.

 A further large industrial estate exists in the north of the village adjacent to Babraham Road.